aptos-foundation/AIPs/aips/on-chain-randomness-impl.md

 ### System design

 On-chain randomness introduces several changes to the current Aptos blockchain system, including running a wDKG for every epoch change, modifying the existing reconfiguration process, and generating a randomness seed for every block.

-Before diving into details, here is a brief background on the Aptos blockchain.
+This section describes the above system changes.
+More technical details of the design can be found in our [paper](https://eprint.iacr.org/2024/198).

 #### Background on Aptos Blockchain